conmeehan/conmeehan.github.io/UNIXtutorial.md

 ```console
 cp /class/shared/testfile.txt .
 ```
 The period (`.`) at the end of the command is important.
-This states that the target location is the current directory (we told you it had some uses!).  \
+This states that the target location is the current directory (we told you it had some uses!).<br>
 This command will copy a file named "testfile.txt" to your current directory but will not change its name.
-Use ls to verify.  \
+Use ls to verify.<br>

 The move command (`mv`) can be used to both move or rename files.
 The command syntax is
 ```console
 mv source destination
 ```
 If you give a filename as the destination, the file will be moved to this new filename.
-If you give a folder name as the destination, this file will be moved to that folder, but keep the same name.  \
+If you give a folder name as the destination, this file will be moved to that folder, but keep the same name.<br>
 For example
 ```console
 mv testfile.txt example.txt